diskerror/Typed/README.md

 * Silently cast data assigned to properties in the most obvious way when input is of a different type.
 * Use setter methods based on property name to further handle input data, like filtering.
 * Use getter methods based on property name to handle output, like formatting.
+* Recognize classes inhearited from *ScalarAbstract* to manage their values internally.
+* Handle special cases of members/properties that are objects with an option for handling NULL assignments.
 * Impliment “toArray” to return a deeply transformed standard associative array.
-* Handle special cases of members/properties that are objects with an option for handling NULL assignments.
 * Accept another object, associative or indexed array, and assign the input values to the appropriate members.
   * Copy each field or property item by item.
   * Copy indexed array by position.
   * Map alternate names to proper names.
   * Reset single property or entire object's members to their default values.

-The users class properties must be declared as *protected* or *private*.
-The names for the properties must follow the naming convention that the intended *public* members must NOT start with an underscore.
+The users' class properties must be declared as *protected* or *private*.
+The names for the properties must follow the naming convention that the intended *public* members must not start with an underscore.
 This borrows from the Zend Framework property naming convention of protected and private property names starting with an underscore.

 These properties must also be initialized with a value.
-The values' initial type is stored within the object and used to cast new values to the same type.
+Each value's' initial type is stored within the object and used to cast new values to the same type.

 More complex types can be set with array notation as such:
 ```
 class MyClass extends Diskerror\Typed\TypedClass
 {
-    protected $myDate = ['__type__' => 'DateTime', 'now'];
+    protected $myDate = [DateTime::class, 'now'];
+    protected $myDateOpt = ['DateTime', 'now'];  // Optional form.
     protected $myString = 'default value';
 }
 ```
+The first member of the array is the name of the class and the remaining members become the parameters passed to the class constructor.

 ## TypedArray
 The instances or derivatives of *TypedArray* are contracted to do these things: